HealthRecords/health-record-visualizer/_TODOs.md

    5. "rg -l "CALCULATED GLOMERULAR FILTRATION RATE"
    6. I get lots of files, but the ones that i checked don't have the <60 that is displayed in the kaiser app.
    7. There are TWO files that have >60 in them. the rg above finds 586 files.
+1. handle non-numeric response.
+I know the creatine one has this, and http://localhost:8000/observations/lab/AB%20screen%2C%20blood looks like it too.

 # Notes
 Things that may not require action, at least on my end.